mpv-player/mpv/DOCS/man/input.rst

     This property is experimental and might be removed in the future.

 ``sub-start``
-    Return the current subtitle start time (in seconds).
+    The current subtitle start time (in seconds).
 If there's multiple current subtitles, returns the first start time.
 If no current subtitle is present null is returned instead.

 ``sub-end``
-    Return the current subtitle end time (in seconds).
+    The current subtitle end time (in seconds).
 If there's multiple current subtitles, return the last end time.
 If no current subtitle is present, or if it's present but has unknown or incorrect duration, null is returned instead.

 ``playlist-pos`` (RW)
     Current position on playlist.
 The first entry is on position 0.
 Writing to